genesiscommunitysuccess/docs/docs/01_getting-started/04_prerequisites/04_genx.md

 **Some important points to note about seeds used by Genx:**
-- Any local directory/project can become a seed by adding a root level **.genx** directory (CLI API)
+- Any local directory/project can become a seed by adding a root level **.genx** directory (CLI API).
-- Developers may clone an existing seed to form a new one
+- Developers can clone an existing seed to form a new one.
-- Developers contribute to official seeds by cloning that seed repo
+- Developers contribute to official seeds by cloning that seed repo.
-- Select code owners manage merges
+- Select code owners manage merges.
-- Available to all Genesis users
+- these are available to all Genesis users.

 ## Prerequisites